top of page

 The majority of IT teams have embraced AI primarily to automate routine tasks.
 Common use cases include:

-• Chatbots handling first-level support queries
+• Chatbots handling first-level support queries.

-• Automated ticket routing to the right teams
+• Automated ticket routing to the right teams.

-• Summarizing ticket content for faster review
+• Summarizing ticket content for faster review.

 These applications aim to reduce manual effort and speed up response times.
 For example, chatbots can answer simple questions without human intervention, and AI-driven ticket routing can assign issues based on keywords or historical data.